carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 consider these technical approaches to reducing them:

 - Pull from upstream more frequently, especially before starting new work
-- Use topic branches to segregate work, merging to master when complete
+- Use topic branches to segregate work, merging to main when complete
 - Make smaller more atomic commits
 - Where logically appropriate, break large files into smaller ones so that it is less likely that two authors will alter the same file simultaneously